You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 If that isn't morality, I don't know what is.

-The real danger, the real danger where I think social conservatism is running afoul, is evangelical environmentalists.
+The real danger, the real danger where I think social conservatism is running afoul is evangelical environmentalists.

-Uh reading into biblical precepts, the whole notion of the welfare state, that's the real danger on social conservatism.
+Reading into biblical precepts, the whole notion of the welfare state.

 It's not the life issue.

-Now, by the way, I happen to have my own view on those.
+And by the way, I happen to have my own view on those.

 I happen to be pro-life.